Aaliyah: Legacy

-Described as one of "R&B's most important artists" during the 1990s, her second studio album, One in a Million, became one of the most influential R&B albums of the decade.
+Described as one of "R&B's most important artists" during the 1990s, Aaliyah's second studio album, One in a Million, became one of the most influential R&B albums of the decade.
 Music critic Simon Reynolds cited "Are You That Somebody?" as "the most radical pop single" of 1998.
-Kelefah Sanneh of The New York Times wrote that rather than being the song's focal point, Aaliyah "knew how to disappear into the music, how to match her voice to the bass line", and consequently "helped change the way popular music sounds; the twitchy, beat-driven songs of Destiny's Child owe a clear debt to 'Are You That Somebody'."
+Kelefa Sanneh of The New York Times wrote that rather than being the song's focal point, Aaliyah "knew how to disappear into the music, how to match her voice to the bass line", and consequently "helped change the way popular music sounds; the twitchy, beat-driven songs of Destiny's Child owe a clear debt to 'Are You That Somebody'."
 Sanneh asserted that by the time of her death in 2001, Aaliyah "had recorded some of the most innovative and influential pop songs of the last five years."
-Music publication Popdust called Aaliyah an unlikely queen of the underground for her influence on the underground alternative music scene.
-The publication also mentioned that the forward-thinking music Aaliyah made with Timbaland and the experimental music being made by many underground alternative artists are "somewhat cut from the same cloth".
-While compiling a list of artists that take cues from Aaliyah, MTV Hive stated that it's easy to spot her influence on underground movements like dubstep, strains of indie pop, and lo-fi R&B movements.
+Music publication Popdust called her an unlikely queen of the underground for her influence on the underground alternative music scene.
+The publication also mentioned that the forward-thinking music she made with Timbaland and the experimental music later made by many underground alternative artists were "somewhat cut from the same cloth".
+While compiling a list of artists that take cues from her, MTV Hive stated that its easy to spot her influence on underground movements like dubstep, strains of indie pop, and lo-fi R&B movements.
 Erika Ramirez, an associate editor of Billboard, said at the time of Aaliyah's career "there weren't many artists using the kind of soft vocals the ways she was using it, and now you see a lot of artists doing that and finding success".
-Ramirez argued that Aaliyah's second album One in a Million was "very much ahead of its time, with the bass and electro kind of R&B sounds that they produced", and that the sound, "really stood out" at its time, was being replicated.
+Ramirez argued that her second album One in a Million was "very much ahead of its time, with the bass and electro kind of R&B sounds that they produced", and that the sound, which "really stood out" at the time, was being replicated.